by Dr. Heidi Hallett

 Spring is a time when young wildlife species are more commonly encountered.
 Sometimes, a young animal may appear injured, abandoned, or in need of help.
 The following discussion may help determine the best course of action to follow.
 Most of the young animals found in the wild are not abandoned, but if a wild animal is injured, sick, or orphaned, steps should be taken to contact the DNR (WI Dept. of Natural Resources) or a licensed wildlife rehabilitator.
 Contact information appears at the end of this article.
 Wildlife rehabilitators are licensed individuals trained and equipped to provide temporary care and treatment to injured, sick, and orphaned wild animals for the purpose of release back into the wild.
 Rehabilitating wildlife without a license is against the law in Wisconsin.
 If it’s necessary to help an injured or orphaned wild animal, a non-licensed person may have the animal in their possession for up to 24 hours in order to transport the animal to a licensed wildlife rehabilitator.
 In Wisconsin, skunks cannot be rehabilitated nor can deer in any county within a 10 mile radius of a known CWD (Chronic Wasting Disease) positive deer, either captive or wild.
 Deer rehabilitation has been banned in Waukesha County for 2013.

-If transporting orphaned or injured wildlife to a licensed rehabilitator, place the animal inside a ventilated container in a dark, warm and quiet place away from human disturbances.
+General Instructions: If transporting orphaned or injured wildlife to a licensed rehabilitator, place the animal inside a ventilated container in a dark, warm and quiet place away from human disturbances.
 A cardboard box punched with small ventilation holes and lined with a ravel-free material works well.
 Due to the risk of being bitten or scratched and possible disease exposure, try to avoid handling the animal directly, even with gloves.
 It is recommended to scoop the animal into its travelling container if possible.
 Wash hands thoroughly with soap and water after coming into close contact with wildlife.
 Try to minimize stress to the wild animal as much as possible.
 Avoid direct eye contact with wildlife, since most animals see eye contact as a threatening or challenging gesture.
 It is also recommended not to provide food or water to the wild animal.
 The wildlife rehabilitator will provide the correct nutrition needed.

-, wild animal is orphaned, the following normal development guidelines and behaviors can be used as reference.
+To help determine if a young, wild animal is orphaned, the following normal development guidelines and behaviors can be used as reference.

 Grey Squirrels: Squirrels nest in trees by using a tree cavity or building a nest out of leaves.
 Mothers will retrieve their young if they fall out of the nest.
 Newborn grey squirrels are about the size of a human thumb.
 Their eyes open at about 4 weeks of age, and they begin to explore outside the nest area.
 They are weaned at 8 weeks old, but cannot survive on their own until at least 12 weeks old.
 Squirrels with bushy tails that are approximately half the size of an adult are old enough to be on their own.
 Grey squirrels can have multiple litters each year, so baby animals can be seen any time from spring through fall.